-If any vegetation required for visual impact mitigation is to be removed for road upgrade works, such screening should be appropriately replaced.
+If any vegetation relied uponrequired for visual impact mitigation is to be removed for road upgrade or other works undertaken by the Applicant, such screening should be appropriately replaced.

 This consent does not approve the Applicant to undertake upgrades identified in B31(a).